JsonFreeman/webppl-fs/README.md

 Returns the entire contents of the file specified by `filename` as a string.

+This is a wrapper around Node's `fs.readFileSync`.

 ### `fs.write(filename, data)`

 Writes the string `data` to the file specified by `filename`.
 The file is overwritten if it already exists.

+This is a wrapper around Node's `fs.writeFileSync`.

 ### `fs.mkdirp(dir, opts)`